-If you’ve read, you know that I traded this stock quite successfully for a while, making $100,000 dollars a few different times.
+If you’ve read my book, you know that I traded this stock quite successfully for a while, making $100,000 dollars a few different times.
 But during this period, the stock is messy—and it’s boring.
 When I say a stock is boring, it’s because I like stocks that go from $7 dollars to $10 dollars in a day or two.
 This is seven months.
 Forget that!

 Look at those movements.
 There’s a drop-off in mid-November from $8.50 all the way down to $7.25, but then the company reported earnings and the price goes right back up.
 They also reported earnings in mid-February, and it went up from $9.50 to $10 dollars before dropping back.
 It’s messy.
 It’s still bullish, but it’s messy.
 Ignore it.

 Here’s a messy bearish stock—GoAmerica.
 I’ve traded this when it was nice and clean, but during this time frame, it’s messy.
 As you can see, the stock has gone from $8 dollars to $5 dollars—a $3 dollar move.
 But it’s very gradual.
 You have a few down days from $7.50 to $6 dollars, but then—guess what?
 They reported earnings.